Dear Members,

 Remuneration to Non-Executive Directors

-The information required pursuant to Section 197(12) read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is furnished hereunder as per "Annexure-2".
+The information required pursuant to Section 197(12) read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed herewith as "Annexure-2".

-The Company has in place a policy for prevention, prohibition and redressal of sexual harassment at workplace.
+I. The Company has in place a policy for prevention, prohibition and redressal of sexual harassment at workplace.
 Further, the Company has constituted an Internal Committee under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, where complaints in the nature of sexual harassment can be registered.
 Appropriate reporting mechanisms are in place for ensuring protection against sexual harassment and the right to work with dignity.
-There were no complaints / cases filed / pending with the Company during the financial year.

-Pursuant to Section 134(5) of the Companies Act, 2013 the Board of Directors of the Company confirms that- a) In the preparation of the annual accounts for the year ended on March 31, 2024, the applicable accounting standards had been followed along with proper explanation relating to material departures; b) The Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of afiairs of the Company as at March 31, 2024 and of the profit and loss of the Company for the year ended on that date; c) The Directors have taken proper and suficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; d) The Directors have prepared the annual accounts on a going concern basis; e) That the Directors have laid down internal financial controls to be followed by the Company and that the financial controls are adequate and are operating efiectively; and f) The Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating efiectively.
+Pursuant to Section 134(5) of the Companies Act, 2013 the Board of Directors of the Company confirms that-a) In the preparation of the annual accounts for the year ended on March 31, 2025, the applicable accounting standards had been followed along with proper explanation relating to material departures; b) The Directors have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2025 and of the profit and loss of the Company for the year ended on that date; c) The Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; d) The Directors have prepared the annual accounts on a going concern basis; e) That the Directors have laid down internal financial controls to be followed by the Company and that the financial controls are adequate and are operating effectively; and f) The Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 The Company has familiarized the Independent Directors with the Company, their roles, responsibilities in the Company, nature of industry in which the Company operates, business model of the Company, etc. The details relating to the familiarization programme are available on the website of the Company at https:// armanindia.com/policyncode.aspx Familiarization Programme for Independent Directors.

-Pursuant to the provisions of Section 204 of the Companies Act, 2013, the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and Regulation 24A of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, the Company has appointed M/s GKV & Associates, Practicing Company Secretary (Membership No.: F12366 and Certificate of Practice No.: 19866) to undertake the Secretarial Audit of the Company for the financial year 2024-25.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013, the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and Regulation 24A of the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, the Company has appointed M/s GKV & Associates, Practicing Company Secretary (Firm Registration No S2018GJ565600, Peer Review Certificate No.:2136/2022) to undertake the Secretarial Audit of the Company for the term of 5 (five) consecutive years commencing from the conclusion of 33rd Annual General Meeting ("AGM") till the conclusion of the 38th AGM of the Company to be held in the year 2030 subject to approval of the Members at ensuing AGM of the Company.

 All Related Party Transactions are presented to the Audit Committee and the Board.
 Omnibus approval is obtained for the transactions which are foreseen and repetitive in nature.
 A statement of all related party transactions is presented before the Audit Committee on a quarterly basis, specifying the nature, value and terms and conditions of the transactions.